Create a high-performing email CTA

 What do I say?
 I say it depends on the copy.
 If the subscriber can quickly determine what the email is about, then placing the CTA above the fold might make the most sense.
 If your offer requires a little context, put the CTA at the end of the email.
 And if you’re looking to run a test, try using both.

-The key here is to make sure your reader can clearly see what you want them to do without getting distracted.
+The key here is to make sure your reader can clearly see what you want them to do without getting distracted and try some A/B testing within your emails to get some data behind your decisions.

 Some other quick tips when determining the placement of your CTA: